-The Southern Association of Colleges and Schools (SACS) is a commission dedicated to higher education in the southern region of the United States and American schools in Mexico, Central America, the Caribbean Sea, and South America.
-It has jurisdiction over thousands of schools and is recognized by both the U.S. Department of Education (DOE) and the Council for Higher Educational Accreditation (CHEA).
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is a commission dedicated to higher education in the southern region of the United States and American schools in Mexico, Central America, the Caribbean Sea, and South America.
+It has jurisdiction over thousands of schools and is recognized by both the Council for Higher Educational Accreditation (CHEA) and the U.S. Department of Education (DOE).

 Accreditation indicates that an institution meets and exceeds quality standards and is committed to continuous improvement.
 Having a respected association like SACS extend accreditation to your college or university speaks to the standards upheld by your institution and your dedication to providing the best educational experience for your students.

-SACS extends accreditation to institutions that meet the educational standards set by the association's Commission on Colleges (SACSCOC).
-This commission is the body for the accreditation of institutions that are degree-granting and within the jurisdiction.
+The Southern Association of Colleges and Schools (SACS) grants accreditation to higher education institutions that meet the educational standards set by the SACSCOC.
+This commission is the accreditation body of degree-granting institutions within the jurisdiction.

 Having SACS accreditation signifies the following about a higher education institution:

 - They have a mission suitable for higher education.

 - They provide the resources, programs, and services to support and maintain that mission.

 - They sustain outlined educational objectives that complement the mission and indicate its success in achieving its stated goals.

 Colleges and universities must be eligible and meet the criteria set forth by SACSCOC's standards to receive accreditation.
 They must meet the prerequisites, provide the necessary documentation, and apply.

 To be eligible for SACS accreditation, a higher-education institution must be degree-granting and located in one of the following states in the U.S.: